CARES Act Emergency Grants

 - Financial Aid Officer and staff will have the discretion to award CARES Act Grant to students who have received a Moorpark College Emergency Grant or other funding based on guidelines established by the federal government for disbursement of CARES Act funds.
 Students who have the greatest financial need will be considered for emergency grant funds first.

-CARES Act aid may be available to students through April 2021.
-If students plan to apply for federal and/or state financial aid for the 2020/2021 academic year, Moorpark College strongly recommends students complete a FAFSA for 2020-2021.
+If students plan to apply for federal and/or state financial aid, Moorpark College strongly recommends students complete a FAFSA for 2020-2021 and 2021-2022.
 If a student has already completed a FAFSA for 2020-2021, they do not need to resubmit.

 CARES awards are being processed and disbursed as quickly as possible on a first-come; first-serve basis until funding is exhausted.